smellslikekeenspirit/smellslikekeenspirit/README.md

 #### A very condensed bio :cherry_blossom:
 ---
-Allowing concrete achievements - academic or otherwise - to speak for me is quite uncomfortable, but it is the most convenient metric to hand someone who has no other data.
+Allowing concrete achievements - academic or otherwise - to speak for me is quite uncomfortable, but they are the most convenient metric to hand someone who has no other data.

 :maple_leaf: In the fall, I'll be at Spotify on one of their Personalization teams.
 Last semester I worked at HubSpot as a software engineering intern on a team that develops data analysis tools.